vinc3PO/ChemNumber/README.md

 Set-up the \{ref} markers in the ChemDraw scheme.
 Then use the buttons in the ribbon to either get the number or the reference.

-More details about installation and use in the WIKI.
+More details about installation and use in the tutorial.

 # Features